The Emerging Trends of Multi-Label Learning: Extreme Multi-label Learning

-The major limitation of existing embedding methods is that the correlations between the input and output are ignored, such that their learned embeddings are not well aligned, which leads to degradation in prediction performance. \cite{DBLP:journals/tnn/ShenLTSO18} presents a formulation for multi-label learning, from the perspective of cross-view learning, that explores the correlations between the input and output.
+\textbf{Remark.} Embedding methods are the most popular strategies for addressing XMLC.
+SLEEC is a seminal work among them and recommended for the beginners to try.
+The major limitation of existing embedding methods is that the correlations between the input and output are ignored, such that their learned embeddings are not well aligned, which leads to degradation in prediction performance.
+How to build an embedding space that can preserve the relations between the input and output is an important research topic in the future.
+For example, \cite{DBLP:conf/aaai/YehWKW17,DBLP:journals/tnn/ShenLTSO18,DBLP:conf/acml/WangYYY18} explore the correlations between the input and output.
 They propose to jointly learn a semantic common subspace and view-specific mappings within one framework.
 The semantic similarity structure among the embeddings is further preserved, ensuring that close embeddings share similar labels.
-Moreover, \cite{DBLP:journals/tnn/ShenLTSO18} aims to learn a common hamming space for both input and output, and presents a novel cross-view and hashing insight into multi-label prediction, which could motivate future research.
+Another limitation of existing embedding methods is that both the training and testing time complexity are too high (See Table \ref{Timecost}).
+Some techniques, such as random projection, hashing and parallelization, may be able to accelerate the training and testing process.
+Tree-based methods are able to obtain fast testing speed, which is discussed in the following paragraph.